Rosh HaShanah & Yom Kippur

 Baker Beach

-Bring the whole family, a blanket, a picnic and a bag for beach clean-up when you leave.
 Very limited parking.
 Preference given to ADA with placard.
-Carpooling is advised.
+Carpooling and public transportation is advised.

 The Tashlich concert is part of the Cantors’ Concert Series, which is generously supported by Ingrid D. Tauber and Frank Taforo.